By Dr Thomas Brown | April 16 2018

 To help you create or redraft a useful value proposition, here are five essential elements that you can work from.

-To find out more about developing your core messaging framework, including how to write a value proposition, download our 80-page ebook.
+To find out more about developing your core messaging framework, including how to write a value proposition, download our free 80-page ebook below.